wishful-lizzard/coping-strategies/README.md

 ## Hyperfixation / Special Interests

 ## How to Contribute
 If you feel like you could add a strategy to this list, then you can!
 In fact, you are more than welcome to.
+[Here's how](https://github.com/wishful-lizzard/coping-strategies/blob/main/how-to-contribute.md).